Messages

 menu User interface > Messages > tab Form

-• Windows GUI and Web GUI: message is displayed at the bottom of the screen.
+- Windows GUI The message is displayed at the bottom of the screen.

-• Universal GUI: message is displayed in a snack bar at the bottom of the screen.
+- Universal GUI The message is displayed in a snack bar at the bottom of the screen.

-5. Universal Windows GUI If you want to add a sound to your message, upload an Audio file.
+Universal Windows GUI To add a sound to your message, upload an Audio file.
 The file will be played upon receiving the message.
 The allowed extensions are .wav and .mp3.
 You can add sound to popups as well as to panel messages.

 Message options